anudeepnikku/CS310-pa02-summer2020/README.md

 These are the only files you should modify to finish the code.
 You are recommended to finish them in the given order below.
 - _DynamicArray.java_, 15 points
 - _LinkedList.java_, 20 points
-- _TreeDictionary.java_, 60 points and 10x2 bonus points; Bonus points cannot be earned partially.
-Either full points or no points.
+- _TreeDictionary.java_, 60 points and 10x2 bonus points;
+	- Bonus points cannot be earned partially, i.e., either full points or no points.

 See the commends in these java files for detail.